-Proof Pressure: The product of maximum test pressure in accordance with the test article specifications (could be MAWP, MDP, or MEOP) and a proof factor accounting for the difference in material properties between the test and service environment (such as temperature).
+Proof Pressure: The product of maximum test pressure in accordance with the test article specifications (could be maximum allowable working pressure [MAWP], MDP, or MEOP) and a proof test factor accounting for the difference in material properties between the test and service environment (such as temperature).
 Note: See NASA-HDBK-8709.22.